chantelmariediaz/Controversial-Figures-with-Twitter-API/README.md

 NLTK, Sklearn, Mpld3, Scipy

-## Using Python-Twitter To Find Similarities in Tweets from:
+## Using Python-Twitter to find similarities in tweets from:

 Donald Trump